LesiaChaban/gdk-oci-mysql/06-build-run-app-local/build-run-app-local.md

 2. Once the application is running in the foreground, use `CTRL+C` to stop it.

 Congratulations!
 You've successfully completed this lab.
-Your Java application successfully use the OCI MySQL HeatWave Database instance as its backend, with secrets in OCI Vault.
+Your Java application can successfully use the OCI MySQL HeatWave Database instance as its backend, with secrets in OCI Vault.

 You may now **proceed to the next lab**.